-Correction factors
+Absolute Correction

-Because there is always going to be a slight discrepancy between the flux we expect given the integrated system transmission function, and what is actually observed, filter-specific correction factors have been derived to force the observation and theory to match.
-This calibration option simply divides the image array by these correction values, which are contained in a database file called correctionfactors_qecorr.tab, located in the correction/ directory.
+Because there is always going to be a slight discrepancy between the flux we expect given the integrated system transmission, and what is actually observed, filter-specific correction factors must be derived to force the observation and theory to match.
+The "Absolute Correction" calibration option simply divides the image array by these correction values, which are contained in a database file called correctionfactors_qecorr.tab, located in the correction/ directory.
+The absolute correction also includes a separate wavelength-dependent correction to the quantum efficiency.
+This correction is contained in the nac_qe_correction.tab and wac_qe_correction.tab, and is applied during the previous "Convert DN to Flux" step discussed above.